emdash/irpn/doc/style.md

 not_aligning (The (source code)) = ...
 ```

-This also applies to function bodies, case expressions, let blocks,
-and data definitions.

 Unfortunately, I still don't fully understand what "algorithm" I'm
 using in my head to do this.
-For the moment, it's completely
-subjective and arbitrary.
+What matters is how similar the text on
+consecutive lines happens to be, and how many similar lines appear
+consecutively.

-A rule of thumb is to align around characters that that repeat in the
+A rule of thumb is to align around separators that that repeat in the
-"same logical position" across lines.
-So, this obviously applies to
-separators like `,`, `:`, `=`, and `->` -- but hold on: `(` and `)`
+"same logical position" across lines, namely: `,`, `:`, `=`, and `->`.

-are often *not* a good choice, because their "logical position tends
-to vary across lines (except when it doesn't).
+This may bloat the line length by a few chars, or but sometimes it
+results in a very wide table.

-In any case, the goal of "tabulation" is to highlight the differences
+The goal of "tabulation" is to highlight the differences across lines.
-across lines by making everything that's "the same" line up and
+By aligning text that's "the same", it becomes part of the
-thereby become part of the "background", leaving the things which are
+"background", leaving the text which varies to become the
-different across lines to become the "foreground".
-Look!
-I'm using art
-metaphors!
-Code is like art!

-I'm don't think I'd recommend this style rule for a large institution,
+"foreground".

-unless you can reliably automate it.
-In fact, I probably spend too
-much time tabulating code.
-But for now, I pretty much depend on it.
+I probably spend too much time tabulating code.
+But for now, I like
+the way it looks, and I find it a useful crutch.

 ### Historical Aside

-In the past, this sort of thing was frowned upon -- the main reason
+In the past, tabulating code was frowned upon -- the main reason being
-being that a change to one line often triggers reformatting of the
+that a change to one line often triggers reformatting of the entire
-entire table, bloating patches in ways that early code review tools
+table, bloating patches in ways that early code review tools didn't
-didn't handle well at all.
-Also, not everyone uses a proper text
+handle well at all.
+Also, not everyone uses a proper text editor which
-editor which can make block edits.
+can make block edits.

 Code review tools have come along way in the past decade -- today,
 they are quite good at visually distinguishing changes to whitespace